rasendubi/blog/content/blog/literate-config/index.md

 I like my configuration---for me, pros outweigh cons.

-Now that [Emacs is my WM][EXWM], I even consider merging NixOS and Emacs configurations into a single file.
+Now that [Emacs is my Window Manager][EXWM], I even consider merging NixOS and Emacs configurations into a single file.
 That makes sense because my NixOS configuration is incomplete.
 For example, it shows that I use slock and xss-lock, but it does not show *how*---you have to look at Emacs configuration for that.
 The same goes for email setup: NixOS files show how to configure applications, but the main interface is notmuch mode in Emacs.